 Tracking techniques to establish the NDAT (number, direction, age and type):

 The simplest method to track the number takes the length of average stride and measure on ground between two points.
 Draw 2 lines across the tracks perpendicular to the direction of travel.
-Now you have to count the number of footprints between the two lines and it will provide you a reasonably accurate number.
-The number of people or animals being tracked can also be determined by difference in footprints, size, tread pattern and other differences (different types of shoes will leave different types of shoeprints).
+Now you have to count the number of footprints between the two lines.
+It will provide you a reasonably accurate number.
+The number of people or animals being tracked can also be determined by difference in footprints, size, tread pattern and other variations (different types of shoes will leave different kinds of shoeprints).

 Some of the basics factors that can be learned by anyone include displacement, staining, littering and weathering.